-LAFCO recently approved an annexation in the southeast corner of the City known as the "LAFCO 2013-04 - Deschutes Reorganization".
-The Deschutes Road region to the east of the current city boundary would add approximately 385 acres to the total area of the City.
-The parcels are developed and the annexation may increase the population by as many as 28 residents.
+LAFCO approved an annexation in the southeast corner of the City known as the "LAFCO 2013-04 - Deschutes Reorganization".
+The Deschutes Road region to the east of the current city boundary adds approximately 385 acres to the total City area.
+The parcels are developed and the annexation increases the population by as many as 28 residents.